 What is a "Senior Lawyer"?

-ISLP strives to provide legal support of the highest caliber, delivered by volunteer attorneys with decades of experience for its overseas pro bono work.
+ISLP strives to provide legal support of the highest caliber, delivered pro bono by attorneys with decades of experience.
 There is no exact definition, but "senior lawyers" are often partner-level or with a minimum of 15 years - and usually 20 to 30+ years - of legal experience.

 Is ISLP for retired lawyers only?